No Sleep for Kaname Date – From AI: The Somnium Files

 No Sleep for Kaname Date – From AI: The Somnium Files (Note: Known in Japan as Date Kaname Never Sleeps – From AI: Somnium File (伊達鍵は眠らない – From AI：ソムニウムファイル, Date Kaname wa Nemuranai – From Ai: Somuniumu Fairu)) (/aɪ/ EYE) is a 2025 visual novel adventure video game developed and published by Spike Chunsoft.
 The third entry in the series, it is a spin-off set between the events of AI: The Somnium Files (2019) and AI: The Somnium Files – Nirvana Initiative (2022).
 The story follows the detective Kaname Date as he tries to rescue the internet idol Iris Sagan, who claims to have been abducted by aliens and forced to solve escape room puzzles to survive.
-Gameplay is presented in both visual novel format and third-person exploration for dream investigation sequences and the newly-introduced escape room puzzle sequences, reminiscent of Spike Chunsoft's earlier series Zero Escape.
+Gameplay is presented in both visual novel format and third-person exploration for dream investigation sequences and the newly introduced escape room puzzle sequences, reminiscent of Spike Chunsoft's earlier series Zero Escape.

-No Sleep for Kaname Date – From AI: The Somnium Files was released in July 2025 for Nintendo Switch, Nintendo Switch 2, and Windows, with PlayStation 4, PlayStation 5, and Xbox Series X/S versions set for release in February 2026.
+No Sleep for Kaname Date – From AI: The Somnium Files was released in July 2025 for Nintendo Switch, Nintendo Switch 2, and Windows, with PlayStation 4, PlayStation 5, and Xbox Series X/S versions were released in February 2026.
 It received generally favorable reviews from critics.